 The standards have been developed to provide a common language for uniformity and comparability in the collection and use of data on race and ethnicity by Federal agencies, including CMS.
 The standards have five categories for data on race: American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, and White.
 There are two categories for data on ethnicity: "Hispanic or Latino," and "Not Hispanic or Latino."
 The information is collected from patients into structured, interoperable data elements using a certified EHR technology (Epic) in the Epic demographics section of the Registration (electronic) page.
-See Attachment F: iCare Tip Sheet Race and Ethnicity Guidelines v.
+See Attachment H: iCare Tip Sheet Race and Ethnicity Guidelines v.
 3 dated August 28, 2023.

 Riverside provides training for team members who discuss race and ethnicity information with patients.
 The training addresses use of culturally sensitive and inclusive terminology, and how to respond to patient questions related to why Riverside asks about race and ethnicity information.
-See Attachment F: iCare Tip Sheet Race and Ethnicity Guidelines v.
-3 dated August 28, 2023, and Attachment G: RHS Diversity, Equity, and Inclusion Commitment HealthStream Module.
+See Attachment F: (noted above) and Attachment F: RHS Diversity, Equity, and Inclusion Commitment HealthStream Module.

 Riverside acute care hospitals collect patient self-reported health-related social needs information at the time of admission for patients who are 18 years or older.
 Social needs information includes food insecurity, housing instability, transportation needs, utility difficulties, and interpersonal safety.
 The information is collected from patients into structured, interoperable data elements using a certified EHR technology (Epic) in the Epic admission navigator.
-See Attachment H: iCare Update Newsletter page 7, dated November 28, 2023.
+See Attachment D: iCare Update Newsletter page 7, dated November 28, 2023.